margaretmf/margaretmf.github.io/creativewriting.md

 Father Time
 Counting down the time, the hours, the minutes

-Watching the lcock eternity is for everyone.
+Watching the clock eternity is for everyone.
 Tic toc.
 Has it been a minute?
 When will an hour pass?